DeclarativeHub/ReactiveKit/README.md

 }
 ```

 Trivial enough.
-Creating a `ConnectableSignal` with `ReplaySubject` ensures all observers get the same sequence of events and that the source signal is observed only once.
+Creating a `ConnectableSignal` with `ReplaySubject` ensures that all observers get the same sequence of events and that the source signal is observed only once.
 The only problem is that the returned signal is a connectable signal so we have to call `connect()` on it in order to start events.

 We somehow need to convert connectable signal into a non-connectable one.
 In order to do that, we need to call connect at the right time and dispose at the right time.
 What are the right times?
 It is only reasonable - right time to connect is on the first observation and right time to dispose is when the last observation is disposed.